mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 ---

 # Overview
 Resources in DC/OS can be reserved and prioritised using a combination of roles, reservations, quotas, and weights.
-These features are provided by Apache Mesos, at the core of DC/OS and are referred to as primitives, as they are only accessible via API and have not yet been integrated into the DC/OS UI or CLI.
+These features are provided by Apache Mesos, at the core of DC/OS and are referred to as `Primitives`, as they are only accessible via API and have not yet been integrated into the DC/OS UI or CLI.

 Resource management in this context refers to concepts such as reservations of resources on agents, resource quotas, and weights (priorities) for frameworks.
 These are useful for a number of scenarios, such as configuring multi-tenant environments, where multiple teams or projects co-exist on the same DC/OS cluster and the available resources (CPU, RAM, disk, and ports) must be carved up and guaranteed for each cluster with guaranteed quotas.

 Secondly, with mixed workloads on a single cluster where one class of frameworks may have a high weight (priority) than another, and should be able to deploy faster than a lower weight framework.

-This page covers the multi-tenancy primitives: key concepts, references two real-world scenarios, provides implementation instructions, and reference links.
+This page covers the multi-tenancy primitives: key concepts, two examples to real-world scenarios, implementation instructions, and reference links.

 # Key Concepts
+The key concepts of multi-tenancy primitives include the following:

 ## Roles
 Roles refer to a resource consumer within the cluster.
-This resource consumer could represent a user within an organization, but it could also represent a team, a group, or a service.
+The resource consumer could represent a user within an organization, but it could also represent a team, a group, or a service.
 It most commonly refers to a class or type of activity which is running.
 In DC/OS, schedulers subscribe to one or more roles in order to receive resources and schedule work on behalf of the resource consumer(s) they are servicing.
 Examples of schedulers include Marathon, Kubernetes, and a number of the certified frameworks in the DC/OS catalog such as Kafka and Cassandra, which have been built to include their own scheduler.

-Two default roles exist, which frameworks will subscribe to, * on private agents and slave_public on public.
+There are two default roles which frameworks will subscribe to:
+- `*` on private agents
+- `slave_public` on public.

 Frameworks from the catalog deploy with their own roles and unique roles can be created on demand.

 ## Reservations
 Reservations refer to where the resources are reserved on targeted public and private agents for a specific role.
 Statically reserved resources are applied on agent (public/private) startup and cannot be amended for other roles without restarting the agent.
 Dynamically reserved resources enable operators and authorized frameworks to reserve and unreserve resources after agent startup and on demand.
 All SDK based frameworks, like Kafka and Cassandra (certified frameworks list in the DC/OS catalog) leverage dynamic reservations for reserving the resources they intend to use with a deployment.